About the project

 Una Harrington

-Una Harrington is the Founder and Head of Research for The Chesapeake Dolphin Project.
-She has a deep passion for animal cognition and welfare, as well as animal sciences.
-When not out doing field work, or in consultation with Alfred Harrington, she is probably writing her next screenplay, watching a sitcom, hanging out with the magical dolphin Summer (pictured above) down at the Dolphin Research Center or reading a really good book.
+Una Harrington a co-founder and Research Director for The Chesapeake Dolphin Project.
+She has a deep passion for animal cognition and welfare, alongside television and comedy.
+She’s completed dolphin Labs 1+2 at DRC, as well as doing trips with The Wild Dolphin Project and trainings at DPMMR.
+When not out in the field, or working she is probably watching a sitcom, hanging out with Summer (pictured above) down at the Dolphin Research Center or reading a really good book.

 -